Do you want to:

 Why Have Ortho-K Done?

-The main purpose of Ortho-K is to be free of both contact lenses and spectacles for all waking hours.
+- To be free of both contact lenses and spectacles for all waking hours.

 Night Therapy – The Most Common Application